-1 - THE KNEE AND AR
+1 - THE KNEE AND TH

-THRITIS
+E ARTHRITIS

 ANATOMY OF THE KNEE

 The knee joint is comprised of three bones: the thigh bone (femur), the shin bone (tibia) and the kneecap (patella).
 The leg movement is driven by the thigh muscles, the biggest one being the quadriceps, located in the front of the thigh.
 The thigh and shin bones are connected by ligaments, which give stability to the knee joint.
-The surfaces of the kneecap, thigh bone and shin bone, where the bones come into contact, are coated with a smooth tissue called cartilage.
+The surface of the kneecap, thigh bone and shin bone, where the bones come in contact, is coated with a smooth tissue called cartilage.
 The cartilage, together with a substance called synovial fluid, prevents the bones from rubbing against each other and causing damage.

 ARTHRITIS OF THE KNEE With arthritis, the cartilage deteriorates and the bones start rubbing directly against each other.
-The result is joint pain, which can become worse over time and limit motion.
+The result is joint pain, which can become worse over time, and limits motion.
 Knee replacement is a common treatment for severe arthritis.
 Successful knee replacement surgery can result in dramatic pain relief and improvement in knee joint function.